swiftlang/swift/README.md

 **Note:** LLDB currently requires at least `swig-1.3.40` but will successfully build with version 2 shipped with Ubuntu.

-Ubuntu 14.04 LTS is no longer supported.
-Unsupported build instructions for Ubuntu 14.04 LTS can be found [here](docs/Ubuntu14.md)
+Build instructions for Ubuntu 14.04 LTS can be found [here](docs/Ubuntu14.md)

 ### Getting Sources for Swift and Related Projects